Integrable sigma models with complex and generalized complex structures: Integrable sigma model with complex structure on Lie group

-after some calculation one can conclude the relation (\ref{eqn:sp}) automatically satisfies\footnote{Note that eq (\ref{eqn:sp}) show that the $J^{\alpha} _{\beta}e^{\beta} _{\mu}T_{\alpha}$ are killing vectors of the metric $g_{\alpha\beta}$.}, and the relation (\ref{eqn:asp}) reduces to the algebraic Nijenhuis relation (\ref{mcg}) by setting $\lambda_{{2}}=\frac{2\lambda_{1}}{k-1}$ and $\lambda_{1}=\frac{k}{k+1}$.
 In this manner, we have demonstrated that the sigma model (\ref{smg}) is integrable if and only if the endomorphism $J^{\alpha} _{\beta}$ represents a Hermitian complex structure on $L$.
 Here $\lambda_{1}$ is a spectral parameter and from (\ref{lax}) we have the following Lax pairs:

 Note that, the matrix forms of the Lie algebra bases $T_{\alpha}$ serve as matrix representations for $\alpha_{\mu}$ and $\beta_{\mu}$.

 Indeed, one can consider the above model as a special case of the generalization of the chiral model,